Spatio-Temporal Pricing for Ridesharing Platforms: A Static CE Mechanism

 \subsection{Optimal Plans and CE Prices}

-The welfare-optimal planning problem can be formulated as an integer linear program (ILP) that determines optimal rider pick-ups and driver paths, followed by an assignment of riders to drivers whose paths cover the rider trips.
+The welfare-optimal planning problem can be formulated as an integer linear program (ILP) that determines rider pick-ups and driver paths, followed by an assignment of riders to drivers whose paths cover the rider trips.
 Let $x_j$ be the indicator that rider $j \in \riders$ is picked up, and $y_{i,k}$ be the indicator that driver $i$ takes $\path_{i,k}$, her $k\th$ feasible path in $\pathSet_i$.
 We have: \vsq{-0.5em}

 Constraint \eqref{equ:ilp_driver_constraint} requires that each driver takes exactly one path (which includes the path $\path_{i,0}$ representing not entering/exiting immediately).
-The feasibility constraint \eqref{equ:ilp_trip_capacity} requires that for all trips $(a,b,t) \in \trips$, the number of riders who request this trip and are picked up is no more than the total number of drivers whose paths cover this trip.
-Once pick-ups $x$ and paths $y$ are computed, \eqref{equ:ilp_trip_capacity} guarantees that each rider with $x_j = 1$ can be assigned to a driver.
+The feasibility constraint \eqref{equ:ilp_trip_capacity} requires that for each trip $(a,b,t) \in \trips$, the number of riders who request this trip and are picked up is no greater than the total number of drivers whose paths cover this trip.
+Once the rider pick-ups $x$ and driver paths $y$ are computed, \eqref{equ:ilp_trip_capacity} guarantees that each rider with $x_j = 1$ can be assigned to a driver.

 Relaxing the integrality constraints on variables $x$ and $y$, we obtain the following linear program (LP) relaxation of the ILP: \vsq{-0.5em}

 We refer to \eqref{equ:lp} as the primal LP.
 The constraint $y_{i,k} \leq 1$, that each path is taken by each driver at most once is guaranteed by imposing \eqref{equ:lp_driver_constraint} and \eqref{equ:lp_driver_nonneg}, and is omitted.